SwaksharDeb/SwaksharDeb.github.io/content/news/2023-cnrs_start/index.md

 summary: I will be developing a real-time stroke rehabilitaiton software for the people of Bangladesh.
 tags:
 - Personal
-title: Our Stroke Rehabilitation research project accepted for the goverment grant from ICT Ministry, Bangladesh
+title: Our stroke rehabilitation research project is accepted for the goverment grant from ICT Ministry, Bangladesh
 links:
   - icon_pack: fas
     icon: file